 Attorney Ceasar C. Mitchell serves as 7th President of the Atlanta City Council.
 Prior to being elected Council President, Mitchell served eight years as a citywide Councilmember.
 As a public official, Mitchell advocates for safer communities through specific initiatives including police foot patrols.
 He has championed key legislation facilitating economic revitalization in underdeveloped areas by authoring measures to create 4 of the city's 10 Tax Allocation Districts and supporting legislation for community input in the Beltline Project.
 In 2004, Mitchell stepped up his efforts to make Atlanta clean, green, safe and thriving by creating a Parks Advisory Group to provide recommendations for Atlanta to achieve and sustain a world-class parks and recreation system with a governance structure.
 Additionally, he created a Clean Green Team to provide technical assistance and resources to 22 community groups to improve their neighborhoods.
 He also led the charge to turn a dangerous unpaved road into the Cahaba Drive Walking Trail, a safe path for a southwest Atlanta neighborhood.
 Mitchell is actively committed to the education and enrichment of our city's youth as reflected in his semi-annual College Prep Series-a college admissions exam preparation program.
 To date, more than 5000 middle & high school students and their parents have participated.

 Council President Mitchell is a native Atlantan, educated at Morehouse College and the University of Georgia Law; He currently practices commercial real estate and finance at the global firm, DLA Piper.
-He and his wife, Dr. Tiffany Mitchell are the proud parents of two young daughters.
+He and his wife, Dr. Tiffany Mitchell are the proud parents of two daughters and an infant son.
 They reside in the Historic West End community and attend Impact United Methodist Church.